MicrosoftDocs/azure-reference-other/stream-analytics-docs/data-types-azure-stream-analytics.md

  You may join on (or compare) a bigint and a float data type.
 It will work correctly in all cases except for the case of the very large bigint values that cannot be represented.

 > [!NOTE]
 > When reading bigint datatypes outside the range, Azure Stream Analytics supports, your Stream Analytics job would fail to deserialize the events with the error message: **InputDeserializationError**.
-If you have control of the format of the events, you can pre-process the data and convert it to string.
+You can pre-process the data and convert it to string.
 One option is using Azure functions to pre-process the data and convert such large integers to string.

 you can use Azure functions to convert the file format to string.